 The Norma K Hemming Award is given annually by the Australian Science Fiction Foundation to mark excellence in the exploration of themes of race, gender, sexuality, class and disability in speculative fiction first published either in Australia or by an Australian citizen.

 The inaugural award was presented at Aussiecon 4, the 68th World Science Fiction Convention held in Melbourne in 2010.
-The 2015 winner will be presented with the award trophy at Swancon 40, the 54th Australian National Science Fiction Convention in Perth, on 5th April 2015.

 About the Judges